nicklausbrown/mlrun/mlrun/experimental/README.md

 mlops_pipeline.add_trigger(server.monitoring,  # trigger execution if the model server monitor sets off an alarm
-                           require_approval=True)  # adds a notification and approval hook mlops_pipeline.add_trigger(schedule='24h')  # always retrain at least once a day mlops_pipeline.deploy(transfer_local=True, register=True)  # attach the pipeline to an mlrun server, add local results / artifacts to remote db, only build and register (don't run) mlops_pipeline.execute()  # start a remote run of the pipeline
+                           require_approval=True)  # adds a notification and approval hook mlops_pipeline.add_trigger(schedule='24h')  # always retrain at least once a day mlops_pipeline.deploy(transfer_local=True, register_only=True)  # attach the pipeline to an mlrun server, add local results / artifacts to remote db, only build and register (don't run) mlops_pipeline.execute()  # start a remote run of the pipeline

 ```